Galois descent for the gonality of curves: Gonality and Rational Normal Scrolls

 \begin{pfm} We know by theorem \ref{mainthm} that the gonal map factorizes through a $k$-defined map $C\rightarrow D$ to a genus zero curve.
 Consider the canonical embedding $C\subset\bP^{g-1}$, and the potential rational normal scroll $S\subset\bP^{g-1}$ given by proposition \ref{potscroll}.
 It has dimension $\ogamma-1$ and degree $(g-1)-(\ogamma-1)+1$, so it is of odd degree, and by theorem \ref{oddscroll}, $S$ is actually a scroll.
 Therefore the gonal map, which is just the restriction to $C$ of the structural map $S\rightarrow D$, is actually defined over $k$. \end{pfm}

 The geometry of the scroll $S$ allows to detect other cases in which the gonality of $C$ must agree with its geometric gonality.
 We illustrate this in the case of geometrically trigonal curves.
-In this particular situation, the potential rational normal scroll is $S\cong_{\bar k} S_{(a_1,a_2)}$, isomorphic (over $\bar k$) to the Hirzebruch surface $\mathbb{F}_a$, where $a=a_2-a_1\ge0$ is an integer called the \emph{Maroni invariant} of $C$.
-Note that in this case the potential scroll is defined by the degree 2 part of the ideal of $C$ in $\bP^{n-1}$, so proposition \ref{potscroll} is not needed to see that it is defined over $k$.
+In this particular situation, the potential rational normal scroll is $S\cong_{\kbar} S_{(a_1,a_2)}$, either isomorphic over $\kbar$ to the Hirzebruch surface $\mathbb{F}_a$ if $a_1>0$, where $a=a_2-a_1\ge0$ is an integer called the \emph{Maroni invariant} of $C$, or isomorphic over $k$ to a (singular) cone over a genus zero curve if $a_1=0$.
+Note that in the geometrically trigonal case the potential scroll is defined by the degree 2 part of the ideal of $C$ in $\bP^{n-1}$, so it is defined over $k$ even in the case proposition \ref{potscroll} cannot not be applied.